KoenDavidSnelten/NotImplementedError5.0/README.md

 - [`bertweet/bertweet_svm.ipynb`](bertweet/bertweet_svm.ipynb) trains the fine-tuned bertweet model

 Instructions on how the use the notebooks is in the notebook itself.
 However it is important to have the DALC data in the same directory with the filename: `train_data_offensive_abusive_taskC.csv`

+## Evaluation of the models

+The evaluation of the models is done using the [`evaluate_models.ipynb`](evaluate_models.ipynb) notebook.
+This notebook loads all the (saved) models and creates the predictions of the development dataset.
+These predictions are saved and compared with the gold standard using the [`scoring_dalc.py`](scoring_dalc.py) script.

+The models can be saved locally or in Google Drive, so when evaluating it is important to change the paths to the paths where you have saved the models.

+Als the development dataset should be present in the same directory as the notebook and should be named `dev_data_text.csv`.